Locally normal subgroups of totally disconnected groups. Part I: General theory: Restrictions on the group topology

-We have shown that $\mcT'$ contains a base of neighbourhoods of the identity in $\mcT$, namely the set of open compact subgroups.
-Since $\mcT$ and $\mcT'$ are group topologies, it follows that $\mcT \subseteq \mcT'$.
-Note that the original topology, and indeed every locally compact topology of $G$, is a Baire space.
-Thus $\mcT$ is the coarsest group topology on $G$ that forms a Baire space.
-The remaining assertions follow by Theorem~\ref{intro:refine}.\end{proof}
+In particular, if $G$ is second-countable, then the topology of $G$ is the coarsest group topology on $G$ that forms a Baire space, so in particular it is the coarsest locally compact Hausdorff group topology on $G$.
+The remaining assertions follow from Theorem~\ref{intro:refine}.\end{proof}